MAKEUP PRODUCTS (NON-PERMANENT)

 14331

-Contaminants and chemicals associated with cancer can be found in water, food, and several other everyday items.
-Still, no classification of consumer items is susceptible to less government direction than cosmetics and other personal care products, including Elizabeth Arden Shine Pops.
-Although most of the chemicals and contaminants in cosmetics and personal care products probably present very little risk, exposure to a few is associated with substantial health conditions, such as cancer.
+Chemicals associated with cancer are found in food and various other common goods.
+However, no area of consumer goods is subject to less government inspection than cosmetics and other personal care products, including Elizabeth Arden Shine Pops.
+Although most of the chemicals and contaminants in cosmetics and personal care products most likely present little risk, exposure to some has been associated with worrying health concerns, such as cancer.